mosaicml/composer/docs/source/getting_started/installation.rst

 .. code-block:: none

-    Applied BlurPool to model ResNet Model now has 1 BlurMaxPool2d and 6 BlurConv2D layers.
+    Applied BlurPool to model ResNet.
+Model now has 1 BlurMaxPool2d and 6 BlurConv2D layers.

 These methods are easy to integrate into your own training loop code with just a few lines.